 First thing first.
-On page SEO means optimizing your web pages to rank higher in search result.
-When they rank high in search result, you get more traffic to your web pages.
-On page SEO focus on content and HTML code which you can optimized.
+On-page SEO means optimizing your web pages to rank higher in the search result.
+When they rank high in the search result, you get more traffic to your web pages.
+On-page SEO focus on content and HTML code which can be optimized.

 You need to optimize your page in such a way, that it is more relevant to your user’s query.
 So, when Google serves the page in results, you get more and more visitors.
 And if they like your content, they will share and link to your content which is a bonus.